 Currency Conversion & Exchange Rate Sync: Production Implementation Guide

-The conversion step must enforce strict type safety, idempotency, and financial-grade precision.
-Floating-point arithmetic introduces unacceptable drift in price tracking; therefore, all monetary operations must rely on fixed-point decimal arithmetic compliant with ISO 4217 standards.
-Below is a production-ready Python pattern using the decimal module to eliminate floating-point drift and enforce deterministic rounding:
+The conversion step itself must enforce strict type safety, idempotency, and financial-grade precision.
+Floating-point arithmetic introduces unacceptable drift across thousands of SKUs, so all monetary operations rely on fixed-point decimal arithmetic keyed to ISO 4217 minor units.
+The reference implementation below uses Python’s decimal module to eliminate float drift and enforce deterministic rounding:

 from decimal import Decimal, ROUND_HALF_UP, InvalidOperation, getcontext